 Will Fenton is the Director of the Writing Center at Lincoln Center, Teaching Fellow, and a doctoral candidate at Fordham University, where he specializes in nineteenth-century American literature and the Digital Humanities.
 His dissertation, “Unpeaceable Kingdom: Fighting Quakers, Revolutionary Violence, and the Antebellum Novel,” examines the discrepancy between fictional representations of fighting Quakers and their historical practices of pacifism and political participation.
 A HASTAC scholar and recipient of Fordham’s Innovative Pedagogy Initiative Grant, he regularly writes about his integration of technology into his research and pedagogy.

-Last summer, William joined the summer faculty at the Seefeld, Austria campus of the Institut auf dem Rosenberg where he taught English to international students.
+William is on summer faculty at the Seefeld, Austria campus of the Institut auf dem Rosenberg where he taught English to international students.
 In addition to three years experience at the Fordham Writing Center, Will has privately tutored in Orlando, Frankfurt, and New York.

 William’s publishing experience includes editorial work for Houghton Mifflin Harcourt, Bill Smith Group, and most recently PC Magazine where he continues to contribute freelance articles and reviews.
 His prose and poetry have appeared in numerous reviews and journals, including The Boston Literary Magazine, Cold Mountain Review, Writer’s Block (Rutgers), Ellipsis, and Monogahela Review.